Warabrook railway station

 Warabrook railway station is located on the Main Northern line in New South Wales, Australia.
-It serves the western Newcastle suburb of Warabrook and the University of Newcastle, opening on 23 October 1995.
+It was opened on 23 October 1995, and serves the western Newcastle suburb of Warabrook and the University of Newcastle.

-Platforms & services
+Platforms and services

 Warabrook has one island platform with two faces.
-It is serviced by NSW TrainLink Hunter Line services travelling from Newcastle to Maitland, Muswellbrook, Scone, Telarah and Dungog.
+It is serviced by NSW TrainLink Hunter Line services travelling from Newcastle to Maitland, Singleton, Muswellbrook, Scone, Telarah and Dungog.